FriendlyCaptcha/friendly-captcha-wordpress/friendly-captcha/readme.txt

 However, you may wish to email the authors of plugins you'd like to support Friendly Captcha: it will usually take them only an hour or two to add native support if they choose to do so.
 This will simplify your use of Friendly Captcha, and is the best solution in the long run.

 == Changelog ==

+= 1.4.0 =
+* Fix for some Contact Form 7 users.
+* Upgraded to version 0.9.0 of the widget which features a multithreaded solver, which makes the captcha faster for real users.
+* Added support Danish and Japanese language.

 = 1.3.2 =
 * Fixed support for Friendly Captcha widgets in multi-page GravityForms forms.